Quantum Corporation

-Quantum Corporation is a data storage, management, and protection company that provides technology to store, manage, archive, and protect video and unstructured data throughout the data lifecycle.
-Their products are used by enterprises, media and entertainment companies, government agencies, big data companies, and life science organizations.
-Quantum is headquartered in San Jose, California and has offices around the world, supporting customers globally in addition to working with a network of distributors, VARs, DMRs, OEMs and other suppliers.
+Quantum Corporation is a data storage, management, and protection company that provides technology to store, manage, archive, and protect video and unstructured data throughout the data life cycle.
+Their products are used by enterprises, media and entertainment companies, government agencies, data companies, and life science organizations.
+Quantum is headquartered in San Jose, California and has offices around the world.

+The company is dual-listed on the NASDAQ Global Market under the ticker symbol "QMCO", and on the Börse Frankfurt under the ticker symbol "QNT2".

 History

-Quantum was founded in 1980 as Quantum Software Systems Inc. By 1984, it led the market for mid-capacity 5.25-inch drives.
+Quantum was founded in 1980 as Quantum Corp.
+By 1984, it led the market for mid-capacity 5.25-inch drives.
 That year, a subsidiary was launched called Plus Development to focus on the development of hardcards.
 Plus Development became a successful designer of 3.5-inch drives with Matsushita Kotobuki Electronics (now Panasonic) as the contract manufacturer.
 By 1989, Quantum led the compact drive market.

-The company had 11 new models of 3.5-inch and 2.5-inch drives.
-It signed distribution agreements with Rein Electronik in Germany and Inelco Peripheriques in France.
+The company had 11 new models of 3.5-inch and 2.5-inch drives, and had signed distribution agreements with Rein Elektronik in Germany and Inelco Peripheriques in France.
 It also merged its subsidiary Plus Development Corporation into its Commercial Products Division.

 Quantum was the largest drive producer worldwide in 1994.

-In 2000, Maxtor agreed to acquire Quantum’s hard disk drive group.
+In 2000, Maxtor agreed to acquire Quantum's hard disk drive group.
 In 2004, Quantum became a member of the LTO Consortium after acquiring Certance.

 In 2012, Quantum announced Q-Cloud, which combines on-premise storage with cloud storage.
-In 2015, the company released a multi-tier storage product, StorNext 5.3, which supports Q-Cloud and powers the company’s Xcellis workflow storage technology.
+In 2015, the company released a multi-tier storage product, StorNext 5.3, which supports Q-Cloud and powers the company's Xcellis workflow storage technology.

-In 2018, Jamie Lerner became CEO and Quantum shifted focus from hard drives/tape to providing data storage, management, and protection for video and other unstructured data.
+In 2018, Jamie Lerner became CEO, and Quantum shifted focus from hard drives/tape to providing data storage, management, and protection for video and other unstructured data.

-In 2019, the company added a subscription for cloud-based device management and product, calling it Distributed Cloud Services.
+In 2019, the company added a subscription for cloud-based device management and product, called Distributed Cloud Services.

 In 2020-2021 Quantum acquired technology to support the shift in focus including ActiveScale and CatDV.
 They also acquired video surveillance software from Pivot3.

 During the COVID-19 pandemic, Quantum was a recipient of a government loan of US$10 million as part of the Paycheck Protection Program (PPP).

 In October 2021, Quantum and IBM announced they would work together to develop LTO-10, the next generation of Linear Tape-Open (LTO) technology.

+In April 2023, Quantum announced a new scale-out unstructured data storage platform called Myriad.
+The solution is software-defined, initially running on Quantum-supplied hardware but capable of running on public cloud infrastructure.